alessiofrittoli/node-scripts/README.md

 }
 ```

-Then in your `ts-setup.js` file simply import the script and execute it with a few options:
+Then in your `ts-setup.js` file simply import the script and execute it with a few options.

 ```ts
 // path-to-my-scripts/ts-setup.js